 The early-medieval/medieval burial found during BT trenching at Lower Town, St Martin's in 1992 demonstrates the potential for analysis (Ratcliffe 1997).
-The three excavated early medieval sites - St Helen's (O'Neil 1964), East Porth, Tean (Thomas 1960b), and East Porth, Samson (Neal forthcoming a), all produced human bone from inhumations, although preservation was poor at Tean and Samson.
+The three excavated early medieval sites - St Helen's (O'Neil 1964), East Porth, Teän (Thomas 1960b; Thomas and Johns 2018), and East Porth, Samson (Neal and Johns, forthcoming), all produced human bone from inhumations, although preservation was poor at Teän and Samson.
 The bone needs to be located for further analysis.